JuliaNLSolvers/Optim.jl/README.md

 * `Brent()`
 * `GoldenSection()`

-In addition to the `method` keyword, you can alter the behavior of the Optim package by using the following keywords in a `OptimizationOptions` constructor:
+In addition to the `method` keyword, you can alter the behavior of the Optim package by using the following keywords:

 * `xtol`: What is the threshold for determining convergence?
 Defaults to `1e-32`.
 * `ftol`: What is the threshold for determining convergence?
 Defaults to `1e-32`.